Here you learn ...

 Blocked account with credit balance (or confirmation of parents’ assets or scholarship certificate),

-Health insurance certificate,
+health insurance certificate,

-Certificate of enrollment,
+certificate of enrollment,

 The initial application for a residence permit for study purposes in Berlin costs 100.00 euros .
 The extension costs 93.00 euros.

 A residence permit for study purposes is often subject to a so-called "resolutive condition", such as "Expires upon completion of the history course at Humboldt University".
-If this condition occurs, for example because you change your course of study or university or are exmatriculated , the residence permit expires automatically, even if the validity date has not yet expired.
+If this condition is met, for example because you change your course of study or university or are exmatriculated , the residence permit expires automatically, even if the validity date has not yet expired.
 You must then submit an application for a residence permit for the new course of study before you change your place of study and have it approved.

 If you are threatened with having your residence permit revoked due to exmatriculation, you should hire an immigration lawyer.